loewexy/pdns-manager-website/content/documentation/users.md

 Obviously, to add a new user, you need to be logged in as administrator.

-In the main menu, click *Users* and in the now opening window, click *Add*.
+In the main menu, click *Users* and in the now opening window, click *Add user*.

 Enter a username and password and repeat the latter.
 Finally, you can choose whether the new user has administrative privileges or is just a user.

-Confirm your inputs and click *Add*.
+Confirm your inputs and click *Save*.
 You get redirected to the edit page for the new user.
 Here you can make your edits as described in the next paragraph.